Ender108/Ascendance/README.md

 # Modlist Features
 - Simon Magus' suite of gameplay overhauls (Mysticism, Adamant, Apothecary, Thaumaturgy...).
 - Enemy overhauls such as Dragon War, The Dragon Cult, Lawless, Madmen, Hokoron, and King-Priest.
-- Integration and balancing of Creation Club content.
+- Integration and balancing of Creations from the paid Anniversary Edition update.
 - Very low performance impact due to using the Community Shaders suite by Doodlum (Grass Lighting, TAA Deblur, Grass Sampling...).

 # Requirements
 - The latest version (currently 1.6.1170.0 for Steam) of The Elder Scrolls V: Skyrim Special Edition.
 The GoG version of Skyrim is NOT supported.
 - All Creation Club content from the paid Anniversary Edition upgrade.
+- Note: This list does NOT require any of the Creations (aka Paid Mods) from the December 2023 update.

 # Recommended Specs
 - CPU: Quad-core processor with high single core performance (4.0GHz or more).